Automattic/jetpack/projects/js-packages/components/README.md

 # Components Package

-The package includes a set of individual components shared between RNA packages.
+The package includes a set of individual componentss shared between RNA packages.

 ## Tools